wpqc21/ArticleClassifier/README.md

 ## Raw Data:

-Link to .zip file of articles used for INPUT1: Quoted Words: (EDIT: FIXED 01/20/2022) https://www.dropbox.com/sh/vbuhs8djlwjmb9b/AAD3Te33cY0C8hvG0Ljz4bTja?dl=0
+Link to .zip file of articles and .pkl files used for INPUT1: Quoted Words: (EDIT: FIXED 01/20/2022) https://www.dropbox.com/sh/vbuhs8djlwjmb9b/AAD3Te33cY0C8hvG0Ljz4bTja?dl=0

 Link to the .zip file of articles used for INPUT2: Cleaned Articles: